MeghanPokorski/Engineering-Hours-Estimator/README.md

    Note: pickle and random are in the Python standard library and do not need to be installed separately.

-2. Upload all files from this repo into Jupyter Notenook
+2. Upload all files from this repo into Jupyter Notebook

 <p align="right">(<a href="#readme-top">back to top</a>)</p>